svyataslau/clear-ui-lib/storybook/README.md

-# @clear/ui Demo Application
+# @clear/ui Storybook

-A modern, interactive demo application for the @clear/ui component library, built with React, TypeScript, Vite, and Tailwind CSS.
+A modern, interactive storybook for the @clear/ui component library, built with React, TypeScript, Vite, and Tailwind CSS.

 ## Features